cerenyildiiz/ecg5000-anomaly-detection-time-series/README.md

 ## Purpose of the Study

-The aim of this study is to use electrocardiogram (ECG) data to detect anomalies in a patient’s heartbeat.
+The aim of this study is to use electrocardiogram (ECG) data to detect anomalies in a patient’s heartbeat.This study is presented in two parts.
 ```text
 The ECG5000 dataset includes five different heartbeat classes.
 Since this study focuses on anomaly detection, these classes are grouped into normal and anomalous heartbeats as follows: